vitobotta/hetzner-k3s/README.md

 - Creating all the necessary infrastructure resources (instances, load balancer, private network, and firewall).
 - Deploying k3s to the nodes.
-- Installing the [Hetzner Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision load balancers immediately.
+- Installing the [Hetzner Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision load balancers immediately (enabled by default, can be disabled with `addons.csi_driver.enabled: false`).
 - Installing the [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver) to handle persistent volumes using Hetzner's block storage (enabled by default, can be disabled with `addons.csi_driver.enabled: false`).
 - Installing the [Rancher System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) to simplify and speed up k3s version upgrades.
 - Installing the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) to enable autoscaling of node pools.